|In Memory of|

 overall accounts in Wikipedia.

-14Frank's medal awards are recorded on his Medal Card, available on ancestry.com.
-Unfortunately, no embarkation date is recorded on the card
+14Frank's medal awards are recorded in the Medal Rolls, available on ancestry.com.

 15Harold's Army Service Record and Frederick's Royal Navy Seaman's Service record are available on ancestry.com.